-There are many different types of assault charges in Arizona.
-A number of factors come into play when determining how an assault should be charged.
-Some cases may be simple misdemeanors.
-Other cases that look similar on the surface may be charged as serious felony cases.
+The state of Arizona has various types of charges when it comes to a crime such as assault.
+Likewise, there are also a variety of factors come into play when determining how an assault case should be classified or categorized.
+Some cases may be considered as simple as a misdemeanor.
+Other cases that seem similar in retrospect may be considered and charged as a serious felony cases.

-Here are the some of the factors that can make an assault case more serious.
+Here are some of the factors that are likely going to make an assault case more serious.

-These factors can affect the way the government charges and prosecutes an assault case.
+The previously mentioned factors can significantly impact the way the government charges and prosecutes an assault case.
 Obviously cases involving deadly weapons and/or children are far more serious.

-Assault can be a domestic violence offense if the alleged victim lives at the same address as the accused.
+There are cases in which an assault charge can also be a domestic violence charge.This occurs when the alleged victim of the assault lives at the same address as the individual who has been accused.
 Domestic violence is a separate designation, and can lead to serious consequences for anyone who is found guilty.

 Here’s an example of a successful result for an assault case.
 Our firm won a very serious felony assault case.
 Our client took his case to a trial by jury.
 Our client, though he was arrested, was threatened by two men in a parking lot.
-The men later told the police that our client had pointed a gun at them.
-In Arizona, merely pointing a gun at someone can lead to charges of Aggravated Assault, a Class 3 Dangerous Offense.
+The two men later told the police that our client was pointing a gun at them.
+In the state of Arizona, if you even point a gun at someone it can lead to charges of Aggravated Assault, which is a Class 3 Dangerous Offense.
 This crime carries with it significant mandatory prison time.

 Our firm presented evidence to the jury that raised substantial doubts about the victim’s stories.
 We demonstrated that it was quite possible that the alleged assault never took place and that the so called victims had invented their story.
 As a result, the jury returned a verdict of “Not Guilty.”

-If you need to contact a criminal defense lawyer about an assault case, give us a call and let us help you better understand your options.
+If you need to contact a criminal defense lawyer about an assault case, give us a call.
 The consultation is free.

 Arizona Revised Statute 13-1203.